Introduction

 Scheme management

 The DRS will be an industry-led scheme.
-After legislation is laid for the system, the DMO will be established from the private sector and will be responsible for:
+After legislation is laid for the systems, DMOs for the three sets of DRS legislation will be appointed.
+The DMOs will be established from the private sector and will be responsible, amongst several other obligations, for:

-• Testing how online retailers can comply with their take-back obligations
+• Outlining how retailers can comply with their take-back obligations

 • Exploring the implications of regulatory misalignment between the four nations

-Although the collection target for in-scope containers will legally rest with producers, they will be obliged to contract the DMO to fulfil these obligations on their behalf.
-This means the DMO will be responsible for achieving collection rates of 70% in Year 1, 80% in Year 2, and 90% in Year 3.
+Although the collection target for in-scope containers will legally rest with producers, they will be obliged to contract the DMOs to fulfil these obligations on their behalf.
+This means the DMOs will be responsible for achieving collection rates of 70% in Year 1, 80% in Year 2, and 90% in Year 3.

 Financial flows